sebimih13/Particle-System/README.md

 # Particle-System
-A performant Particle System using ECS Architecture implemented with Vulkan
+A performant C++ Particle System implemented with Vulkan

 ## Setup